oneconvergence/dkube-examples-internal/tensorflow/object-detection/pets/README.md

 	- **Workspace** section - Please select the workspace *pet-detector* created in *Step1(How to train)*.
 	- **Model** section - Please select the workspace *faster-rcnn* created in *Step2(How to train)*.
 Mount path - /opt/dkube/input/model
 	- **Dataset** section - Please select *ver 2* of the dataset *tf-records* created in *Step3(How to Preprocess Data)*.
 Mount path - /opt/dkube/input/dataset
-	- **Output Model** section - Create a dvs model and select it.
+	- **Output Model** section -Select the above dvs model.
 Mount path - /opt/dkube/output
 4. Click *Submit* button.
 5. A new entry with name *pet-detector* will be created in *Jobs* table.
 6. Check the *Status* field for lifecycle of job, wait till it shows *complete*.